wvirany/blog/content/posts/gaussian/index.md

 \end{align}
 $$

-That is, the mean and covariance of the marginal distribution are found by simply taking the "slices" of the partitioned matrices from the joint distribution which correspond to the marginal variable.
+Thus, the mean and covariance of the marginal distribution are found by simply taking the "slices" of the partitioned matrices from the joint distribution which correspond to the marginal variable.

 ## Transformations

-Here I derive the resulting expressions for the new pdfs of the random variables which are the result of several different transformations of Gaussian random variables.
+Here I derive the expressions for the new pdfs of the random variables which result from several different transformations of Gaussian random variables.
 Interestingly, we'll see that the Gaussian is closed under a variety of transformations.

 ### Affine transformation